tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 connection concurrency and resumption, a standard mechanism for requesting more than one ticket is desirable.

-Third, we should note that the various tickets in the client's possession ultimately derive from some initial full handshake.
+Third, all tickets in the client's possession ultimately derive from some initial full handshake.
 Especially when the client was initially authenticated with a client certificate, that session may need to be refreshed from time to time.
 Consequently, a server may periodically